Dependency trees

 Prerequisites

-How to generate a dependency tree?
+How to open a dependency tree?

 Find the metadata item in the Org Model that you wish to analyze.
 Select the "Usage" tab in the right panel and then click "Open dependency tree" button at the top of the panel.